jvnsep/Project3OLEDDisplay/README.md

 	  Current_State = S_Idle;           // inital state idle
 	}

-main function is loop through switch case for FSM
+Main function is loop through switch case for FSM.
+First case state is S_Idle, start of game display the logo and title.
+As any button is press the game S_running state, then is playing.
+To pause the game press both button simutaneously, the game is S_pause state.
+Press any button will resume the playing until life is zero, S_GameOver state will be display on the screen.
+Preesing any button again will restart the game.

 	// loop through FSM
 	void loop() {